gpslab/domain-event/docs/listener/locator/container_aware.md

 // this will clear the list of event in your AggregateEvents so an Event is trigger only once
 $events = $purchase_order->pullEvents();

-// You can have more than one event at a time. foreach($events as $event) {
+// you can have more than one event at a time. foreach($events as $event) {
     $bus->publish($event);
 }